 “I’m excited to break the fourth wall!” one participant shared, as the session concluded.
 “Most of us get up and have a script, but I’m going to try really hard to actually get people more engaged.”

 The now-giddy archaeologists left Pitch Lab armed with new techniques and some suggestions of where to sharpen their skills: namely open-mic nights and improv groups.

 “In your town, if there’s a thing called Peer Review, it’s stand-up comedy by scientists,” added Stephen Nash, Department Chair and Curator of Archeology at DMNS.
 “I’ve participated twice now and it was the hardest public speaking I’ve ever done.
 That’s why I fell in love with Pitch Lab: they are spot on about what these kinds of skills will do for your and for your public speaking.”

 Want to learn more about how Pitch Lab can help your organization be more confident and engaging speakers?
-Drop us an email, we'd love to chat!
+Let's talk!